somasis/www.somas.is/index.md

 try to be varied in my influences and creations.

 ## Things of note
-- [Music] which I have written.
+- [Music] which I have written
-- [Exherbo Linux], which I am an active developer on.
+- [Exherbo Linux], which I am an active developer on
     - Implemented support for [musl libc]. [x86_64-pc-linux-musl] <3
     - [Working] towards making the system run with [permissively-licensed] components whenever possible.
     - Redesigned website to look more modern, and be responsive to different devices.
     - I maintain a [distfiles mirror].
+- [musl-wiki], a wiki documenting the musl libc
+- [musl-compat], compatibility headers and utilities for musl libc systems
 - [lux], a Linux kernel updater
 - [git-gerrit], a non-interactive Gerrit interface
-- [Bootstrapped], a clean tumblr theme.
+- [Bootstrapped], a clean tumblr theme

 ### Old projects
 - [beginning], an init system no smarter than me or you